Built on Science. Built for These Students.

 The Children’s School became The Craig School.

 The name change reflected growth, not a shift in mission.
-The academic and behavioral framework remained grounded in the same principles established through decades of research and clinical practice at UC Irvine.
+The framework remained grounded in the same principles established through decades of research and clinical practice at UC Irvine.

 The Craig School name reflects what the program had become: a full academic school, a long-term educational home, and a community intentionally designed for how students learn, regulate, and grow.